pudarivyshnavi/financeassistant/README.md

 👩‍💻 Author
 Pudari Vyshnavi
-AI & Machine Learning Enthusiast | Full Stack Developer 📧 Email:vyshnavipudari2506@gmail.com
+AI & Machine Learning Enthusiast | Full Stack Developer 📧 Email:pudarivyshnavi@gmail.com
-🌐 GitHub: PudariVyshnavi2506
+🌐 GitHub: pudarivyshnavi
 ⭐ If you like this project, don’t forget to star it on GitHub!